 A federal campus-based program that provides employment during the academic year and in the summer for students demonstrating financial need.
 The majority of the jobs are on-campus positions in various departments and administrative offices.
 Some jobs, both on and off campus, involve community service.
-Students seeking campus employment must file a FAFSA and Work-Study Application.
+Students seeking campus employment must file a FAFSA, answer "Yes" to the work study question and complete an online work study application.